ggorondi/Genetic-algorithm/README.md

 # Genetic-algorithm
-Genetic algorithm, traveling salesman problem.
+Genetic Algorithm for the traveling salesman problem, for "Programming Paradigms" course in University.

 INFORMACION SOBRE COMO CORRER PROGRAMA: